nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Choose the game content

+Once the game starts, the main class instantiates a Content object containing a string, which is set to a default value (lorem ipsum paragraph).
+The string can only be changed through the setContent() method.

-Input the 'content' command to start the text selection.
+Users can input the 'content' command to start the text selection.

 There are 3 types: